Lemonns/League-client-tools/README.md

 ## Notes:
 - If you want to use this program and you're not on Windows, you'll need to use the python file named "keyboard_sim.py" instead of pywinauto.
 - The biggest issue currently is that pyautogui.screenshot() only works on the primary monitor.
-So, if you have more than 1 monitor, make sure the client is on whiever one is set to "primary"
+So, if you have more than 1 monitor, make sure the client is on whichever one is set to "primary"

 ## Todo:
 1. Add GUI button to enable user to edit their file path. (to use the program, you need to go into the tkgui.py file and change the path manually)